standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 doubts about my own book after all.
 I feel a great wave of doubt about it.
-I believe I shall not have it finished for a spell of time, I believe I shall {96}be like Crabbe, a man that all his friends think ought to write, and who never does.
+I believe I shall not have it finished for a spell of time, I believe I shall be like Crabbe, a man that all his friends think ought to write, and who never does.
 But I hope that like him, I shall encourage my friends.”